brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 };
 ```

-The C++ annotations are... busier.
-This is because in Rust, the annotations are really just arbitrary token streams themselves that are parsed by the library that recognizes them. `serde(rename = "first name")`{:.lang-rust} isn't valid Rust, you can really put whatever you want there.
-But `serde::rename("first name")` and `serde::skip_serializing_if(&std::string::empty)` are valid C++ — and no parsing is performed in the library at all, we just get the values directly.

-One consequence of this is that the usage side for Rust annotations can be much nicer, since the library can invent appropriate syntax.
-Which library then has to be pay for by parsing that nice syntax — the implementations of the derive macros for `Debug` and `serde::Serialize` are quite a bit more complicated than what I'm presenting here.
+The C++ annotations are... busier, but this is mostly a syntactic question.
+Rust's are lighter because annotations follow different grammar from the rest of the language — `serde(rename = "first name")`{:.lang-rust} isn't valid Rust, and there is no call to a function named `serde` being performed here.
+One consequence of this is that the usage side for Rust annotations can be nicer, since it really reads like assigning values to options.
+And you get some flexibility with how you can use the contents of these "calls", since you can write `#[arg(short)]`{:.lang-rust} or `#[arg(short = 'k')]`{:.lang-rust} as a nice way of indicating that you want the "default" value of `short` as opposed to specifically the value `k` (this is from [clap](https://docs.rs/clap/latest/clap/)).

-Now it's tempting to wondering about reusing the (exceedingly oddly specific) attribute `using` syntax and allowing `using serde:` here.
+Now it's tempting to wonder about reusing the (exceedingly oddly specific) attribute `using` syntax and allowing `using serde:` here.
 But it wouldn't save that much typing at all:

 ```cpp
 struct [[=derive<serde::Serialize>]] Person {